JULIÁN FUEYO

 MUSICAL LANGUAGE

-Fueyo's music fundamentally explores ancient aesthetics and their place in our rapid-changing, contemporary culture.
-Referencing ancient art and literature (pre-hispanic and Roman), his works investigate idealization, historicism, memory, and transcendence by juxtaposing current and ancient understandings.
+Fueyo's music fundamentally explores ancient aesthetics and their place in our rapidly changing, contemporary culture.
+Referencing ancient art and literature (pre-Hispanic and Roman), his works investigate idealization, historicism, memory, and transcendence by juxtaposing current and ancient understandings.

 Although distant from the ‘minimalist’ tradition, repetition takes a special significance in his music, both as a cyclical device and as a symbol reminiscent of epic literature, ritual, and prayer.